-Not only will plants add a sense of calmness and serenity to the pool area, but they will also provide you with a more inviting environment.
+Pool friendly plants will not only infuse the pool area with a sense of calmness and serenity, but they will also cultivate a more inviting environment.

-Imagine lying down on lush grass and relaxing with a book by the pool!
+Imagine lounging on lush ground cover, engrossed in a book beside your pool!
 You can bring that tropical vibe home with good grass coverage and tall hedges for privacy.

 To help you with this, we have created a detailed list of the top plants and trees that can be planted near a pool.
-These are easy to maintain and will not cause any issues with the pool water.
+These are easy to maintain and will not be adversely affected by chlorinated water.

-If you’re looking to have an expert do your landscaping, give the team at The Pool Co. a call today.
+If you want an expert to do your landscaping, give the team at The Pool Co. a call today.

 So, sit with your favourite tropical drink and read on!

 Best Plants And Trees For Around A Pool

 This section presents the top plants that will cultivate a luxurious atmosphere, significantly enhancing your pool landscaping efforts.
 The list includes flowers, hedges and grass that can thrive well; not all plants and grasses are designed to be around a pool.
 Read on to know all about them.

 Frangipani thrives in full sun, and its beautiful flowers will significantly enhance your pool’s appeal.
 It has large leaves which can be easily cleaned even if they fall in the water.

 This helps maintain the pool, thereby preventing issues with the filtration system.